-Section 7.5 No Discrimination.
+Section 7.5 No Discrimination

-The town shall not adopt any ordinance or policy that discriminates against any person due to race, religion, color, national origin, physical or mental disability, creed, age, sexual orientation or gender.
+The town shall not adopt any ordinance or policy that discriminates against any person due to race, religion, color, national origin, physical or mental disability, creed, age, sexual orientation or gender

-Section 7.6 Lobbyists, Principals and Vendors
+Section 7.6 Lobbyist, Principals and Vendors

-- (A) The town council shall pass, maintain and enforce an ordinance, which requires all paid lobbyists (as may be defined by the Miami-Dade County Code and/or as may be made more stringent by the town council) to: - (1) Register and pay annual fees as required by ordinance with the town clerk prior to lobbying any town government official ie: town council member, employee, board or committee member; - (2) Disclose in writing all persons and/or entities the lobbyist is representing upon registering and shall update this list within ten (10) days of being retained by a new principal or for a new project of an existing principal; and - (3) Disclose in writing all town government officials directly contacted by the lobbyist and any expenditures involved as defined by state law, before the public hearing.
+- (A) The town council shall pass, maintain and enforce an ordinance, which requires all paid lobbyists (as may be defined by the Miami-Dade County Code and/or as may be made more stringent by the town council) to: - (1) Register and pay annual fees as required by ordinance with the town clerk prior to lobbying any town government official (i.e.: town council member, employee, board or committee member); - (2) Disclose in writing all persons and/or entities the lobbyist is representing upon registering and shall update this list within ten (10) days of being retained by a new principal or for a new project of an existing principal; and - (3) Disclose in writing all town government officials directly contacted by the lobbyist and any expenditures involved as defined by state law, before the public hearing.

-The ordinance shall also direct the town clerk to make available to the town council, prior to any public hearing, on the event or matter for which a registered lobbyist may appear all disclosures required herein or as otherwise required by state or County law.
+The ordinance shall also direct the town clerk to make available distribute to the town council and make available to the public all lobbyist reports, prior to any public hearing, on the event or matter for which a registered lobbyist may appear all disclosures required herein or as otherwise required by state or County law.
+Required disclosures shall be made part of the agenda package presented at the time the event or matter is scheduled to be discussed by the council.
+The burden of full disclosure shall be upon the principal who has hired the lobbyist and must be certified as true and correct by the principal before the event or matter is heard.